platformsh/platformsh-docs/docs/src/define-routes/https.md

 ## Let's Encrypt

-All environments on Platform.sh support both HTTP and HTTPS automatically.
-Production TLS certificates are provided by [Let's Encrypt](https://letsencrypt.org/).
-You may alternatively [provide your own TLS certificate from a third-party issuer](../domains/steps/tls.md) of your choice at no charge from us.
+{{% tls-introduction %}}

+See how to add a [third-party TLS certificate to your site](../domains/steps/tls.md).

-The Let’s Encrypt TLS Certificates are:
+The default Let’s Encrypt TLS Certificates are:

 - valid for 90 days
 - automatically renewed 28 days before expiration